 U.K. police probing computer hacking and voice-mail interception by News Corp.
-(NWSA)’s British newspapers arrested two ex-employees suspected in separate conspiracies related to the use of stolen information.
+(NWSA:US)’s British newspapers arrested two ex-employees suspected in separate conspiracies related to the use of stolen information.

 London police investigating computer hacking at News Corp.’s Times newspaper arrested a 28-year-old journalist on suspicion of illegally accessing e-mail and conspiring to “pervert the course of justice,” the Metropolitan Police Service said today in a statement, without identifying him.